Bachelor of Science (BS) in Public Accounting Degree Emphasis

 Prepare for Your CPA With a Bachelor of Science in Accounting With Emphasis in Public Accounting

-The Colangelo College of Business’ Bachelor of Science in Accounting with an Emphasis in Public Accounting program is designed for students looking to become certified public accountants (CPA).
-This program prepares you to interpret and communicate financial information, assist organizations in complying with government and industry financial regulations, serve as an ethical leader within organizations and collaborate in business decision-making processes within organizations.
-This bachelor’s degree in public accounting emphasis meets all five of Grand Canyon University’s critical competencies: effective communication, critical thinking, Christian worldview, leadership and global awareness, perspectives and ethics.
+This Bachelor of Science in Accounting with an Emphasis in Public Accounting will teach you how to interpret and communicate financial information, assist organizations in complying with government and industry financial regulations, serve as an ethical leader within organizations and collaborate in business decision-making processes within organizations.
+This bachelor's degree in public accounting emphasis from the Colangelo College of Business meets all five of Grand Canyon University’s critical competencies: effective communication, critical thinking, Christian worldview, leadership and global awareness, perspectives and ethics.

 Course Topics for GCU’s BS in Accounting With Public Accounting Degree Emphasis